enzomnltech/plinko/README.md

 - ✅ Game Wallet display
 - ✅ Balls to coins conversion
 - ✅ Ball to Bucket $ Multiplier [1-5]
+- ✅ Random Audio for Collision of Ball to pins

 ## 🔧 Installation
 Follow these steps to set up the project locally.